nathom/streamrip/README.md

 A scriptable stream downloader for Qobuz, Tidal, Deezer and SoundCloud.

-## Attention

-The Deezloader server is currently down.
-This means Deezer downloads are currently not working.
-Stay posted for updates.

 ## Features

 - Super fast, as it utilizes concurrent downloads and conversion